oncody/civ-board-game-2010/README.md

 ### Investments
 Requirements:
 1. Can only invest coin tokens
-1. Can not invest coins printed on the map, printed on tech cards, or printed on buildings
+1. Can not invest coins printed on the map, printed on technologies, or printed on buildings

 To invest a coin, lower your economy coin dial by 1.
 This coin no longer counts towards your 15 coin victory condition 1.
 Place an investment token on an investment card.
 Investments cannot be removed by other players